JeanBaptisteVer/Minishell/README.md

 * Imperative programming

 ## Built-ins Implemented

-In our Minishell project, we've successfully implemented the following built-in commands:

 - `echo`: Supports the `-n` option.
 - `cd`: Allows for changing the current working directory using relative or absolute paths.
 - `pwd`: Displays the current working directory.